-Generally there are two ways of experiencing under
+Generally there are two ways of experiencing underwater fluorescence, either with invisible (ultraviolet) or with visible (usually blue) excitation light.

 The same can be done with a white light (or strobe) and a blue excitation filter in order to obtain a blue excitation light, by the way.